Fano resonance in XUV generated by helium with few-cycle intense laser pulses and its classical analogy: Introduction

+For $Q=q-i$, where $q$ is complex or real, expressions~(\ref{eq:fano_line}) and~(\ref{eq:fano_line1}) are related as $|F|^2=T$.
+Unlike many processes for which the Fano peaks were found, HHG has an important feature: not only the XUV intensity, but also its phase can be measured~\cite{Villeneuve2018, Ryabikin2023}.
+The latter plays a key role in many aspects of HHG, in particular, in attosecond pulse production; the resonant XUV phase was measured in~\cite{Haessler_2013}; the resonance-induced phase shifts appearing in the reconstruction of attosecond beating by interference of two-photon transitions (RABBIT) technique were studied in~\cite{Jimenez-Galan_2014}.
+Because of the importance of the XUV phase the resonant peak is described in the present paper (as well as in~\cite{Haessler_2013,Strelkov2014}) by Eq.~(\ref{eq:fano_line}) characterizing both the intensity and the phase.

+If $Q=q-i$ where $q$ is real, the resonant factors~(\ref{eq:fano_line}) and~(\ref{eq:fano_line1}) turn to zero when $\epsilon=-q$.
+The phase of the factor~(\ref{eq:fano_line}) changes by $\pi$ at this point.
+For complex $q$ the resonant factors are non-zero everywhere, and there is no such phase discontinuity of~(\ref{eq:fano_line}).

-Note that considering a process with spectrum given by Eq.~(\ref{eq:fano_line1}), the authors of Ref.~\cite{Pfeifer} have shown that in the temporal domain this process is a sum of the Dirac delta function and an exponentially decaying term with the phase $2 \arg(q-i)$.
-Accordingly, Eq.~(\ref{eq:fano_line}) can be understood as a spectrum of the process which is a sum of the delta function and an exponentially decaying term whose amplitude and phase are defined by the complex parameter $Q$.
+Considering a process with the spectrum given by Eq.~(\ref{eq:fano_line1}), the authors of Ref.~\cite{Pfeifer} have shown that in the temporal domain this process is a sum of the Dirac delta function and an exponentially decaying term whose phase is defined by $ \arg(q-i)$.
+This decomposition is obvious considering the resonant factor given by Eq.~(\ref{eq:fano_line}).
+The latter can be understood as a spectrum of the process which is a sum of the delta function and an exponentially decaying term whose amplitude and phase are defined by the complex parameter $Q$.
+In Fig.~\ref{fig:illustration} we illustrate such temporal behavior in more details.
+The delta-like pulse (denoted as $f_1$ in the figure) doesn't have to be bell-like but its duration should be much less than the decay time of the second process (denoted as $f_2$ in the figure): $\tau_0 \ll 2/\Gamma$.
+The spectrum of the short pulse should be close to unity in the vicinity of $\Omega$, at least for $\omega \in [\Omega-\Gamma, \Omega+\Gamma]$.
+The second signal oscillates as $- \sin (\Omega t)$ with the initial phase $\arg(Q)$.
+Its amplitude initially is $|Q|\Gamma$ and decays exponentially with the decay rate $\Gamma/2$.

 Authors of~\cite{Joe2006} suggested a simple classical system demonstrating a Fano resonance and discussed its origin.
 The system consists of two oscillators coupled by a spring; one of the oscillators is driven by an external periodic force.
-In~\cite{Joe2006} they show that the dependence of the amplitude of this oscillator on the driving frequency has two maxima.
+In~\cite{Joe2006, Iizawa_2021} they show that the dependence of the amplitude of this oscillator on the driving frequency has two maxima.
 One of them is symmetric and is located near the natural frequency of this oscillator.
 The other one is asymmetric and takes place near the natural frequency of the second oscillator.
 Surprisingly, the width of the latter is non-zero even in the absence of friction in the second oscillator.
-It this case the width is defined by the coupling between the oscillators.
+In this case the width is defined by the coupling between the oscillators.